-This modification affects the status of Minimum Nomic as a game.
-A popular definition of game [6] requires "variable, quantifiable outcome" and "value assigned to possible outcomes" which Minimum Nomic does not satisfy.
-While players play Minimum Nomic observers of the games might judge this as a game.
+This modification menaces the status of Minimum Nomic as a game.
+A popular definition of game [5] requires "variable, quantifiable outcome" and "value assigned to possible outcomes" which Minimum Nomic does not satisfy.
+Despite of this menace, both players and observers of Minimum Nomic might judge, or feel, the play as a game.
 It depends on players and the evolution of rules if Minimum Nomic is truly game or not.